johnwesterman/illumio_core/README.md

 Technically speaking, on the IIlumio PCE cluster, REST API over HTTPS calls are received by a PCE core node.
 The HTTPS (TLS/SSL) portion is terminated on the core node.
 Subsequently, some intra-cluster communication (between PCE nodes) happens over TLS, and some intra-cluster communication occurs using plaintext protocols.
 For example, if a REST call needs to be load balanced to the other core node, the REST call is forwarded using HTTP (plaintext).
 If the other PCE core node is in a different data center, then the REST traffic could potentially could be sent over a insecure (e.g. shared) WAN link.
 REST calls contain an Authentication header, which has a base64-encoded username:password string.
 If this plaintext traffic is snooped on the WAN link, then it's possible for the authentication data to be read.

-### Obtaining ILO-VPNGEN
+### ILO-VPNGEN for multi-node security

-The file ilo-vpngen.sh can be obtained from Illuio Support, an Illumio SE or Illumio PS person.
+The file ilo-vpngen.sh can be obtained from Illumio Support, an Illumio SE or Illumio PS team member.
 Also reference the official web site above for all of the details.
 [Illumio Support for ilo-vpngen.](https://support.illumio.com/knowledge-base/articles/Enabling-encryption-with-ilo-vpngen.html)

+### ILO-PIPGEN for single-node security

+When the Illumio Policy Compute Engine (PCE) is deployed on-premise, there are several connections between PCE components running on different nodes.
+Illumio recommends restricting connectivity to PCE hosts such that connections to these components cannot be made from external sources.

+All PCE components listen for connections on TCP and UDP ports in stable, documented ranges.
+Illumio requires that all PCE nodes be allowed to communicate freely with each other but recommends that no other inbound connections be accepted to ports in these ranges.

+Illumio ASP protects critical assets using microsegmentation, and this control can be provided to all other applications using the Virtual Enforcement Node (VEN).
+However, running the VEN on the hosts running Illumio’s PCE is not supported at this time for operational reasons.

+Illumio has provided a utility to help customers configure iptables on each PCE host in such a way that PCE components are protected but other services are unaffected.
+This utility, called ilo-pipgen (attached below), can be used with new or existing PCE deployments.
+With this solution, inbound connections to PCE components are permitted only from other PCE hosts and not from any other sources.

+To obtain and use instructions for ilo-pipgen [go here](https://support.illumio.com/knowledge-base/articles/Configuring-iptables-on-PCE-hosts-with-ilo-pipgen.html).
+It can also be obtained from Illumio Support, an Illumio SE or Illumio PS team members.

 ## Reseting an environment